-- 2.5.5 From 1 April 2008 for all unsupported borrowing (including finance leases, excluding the Community Housing Programme see 2.5.11) the MRP policy will be: - Asset life (equal instalment) method MRP will be based on the estimated life of the assets, in accordance with the regulations (this option must be applied for any expenditure capitalised under a Capitalisation Direction); - Asset life (annuity) method MRP will be based on the estimated life of the assets, in accordance with the regulations (this option must be applied for any expenditure capitalised under a Capitalisation Direction); - 2.5.6 These options provide for a reduction in the borrowing need over the asset's life. - 2.5.7 The asset life methods are simple to operate and gives certainty in each year as to the level of charge applied.
+- 2.6.5 From 1 April 2008 for all unsupported borrowing the MRP policy will be: - Asset life (equal instalment) method MRP will be based on the estimated life of the assets, in accordance with the regulations (this option must be applied for any expenditure capitalised under a Capitalisation Direction); - Asset life (annuity) method MRP will be based on the estimated life of the assets, in accordance with the regulations (this option must be applied for any expenditure capitalised under a Capitalisation Direction); - 2.6.6 These options provide for a reduction in the borrowing need over the asset's life. - 2.6.7 The asset life methods are simple to operate and gives certainty in each year as to the level of charge applied.
 The other advantage is that they make business cases and scheme appraisals easier to compile.
 The annuity method is intended to have the advantage of linking MRP to the flow of benefits from an asset where these are expected to increase in later years.
 The annuity method gives rise to a lower charge in the early years, which steadily increases over the asset life.
-This approach means that the MRP for repayment of the debt liability will increase each year over the life of the asset, as the proportion of the interest calculated each year reduces and the principal repayment increases. - 2.5.8 With all options, MRP should normally commence in the financial year following the one in which expenditure was incurred.
-Regulation 28 does not define 'prudent'. - 2.5.9 However, MRP guidance has been issued, which makes recommendations to Councils on the interpretation of that term.
+This approach means that the MRP for repayment of the debt liability will increase each year over the life of the asset, as the proportion of the interest calculated each year reduces and the principal repayment increases. - 2.6.8 With all options, MRP should normally commence in the financial year following the one in which expenditure was incurred.
+Regulation 28 does not define 'prudent'. - 2.6.9 However, MRP guidance has been issued, which makes recommendations to Councils on the interpretation of that term.
 Councils are legally obliged to 'have regard' to the guidance.
 The Council's policy will be that MRP will not normally commence until the start of the financial year following the one in which the expenditure was incurred and the asset became operational.
-The Council will postpone making MRP until the financial year following the one in which the asset becomes operational. - 2.5.10 MRP Overpayments A change introduced by the revised DLUHC MRP Guidance was the allowance that any charges made over the statutory minimum revenue provision (MRP), voluntary revenue provision (VRP) or overpayments, can, if needed, be reclaimed in later years if deemed necessary or prudent.
-In order for these sums to be reclaimed for use in the budget, this policy must disclose the cumulative overpayment made each year.
-Up until the 31 March 2021 the Council had no VRP overpayments.
+The Council will postpone making MRP until the financial year following the one in which the asset becomes operational. - 2.6.10 MRP Overpayments Under the MRP guidance, any charges made in excess of the statutory MRP can be made, known as voluntary revenue provision (VRP).VRP can be reclaimed in later years if deemed necessary or prudent.
+In order for these amounts to be reclaimed for use in the budget, this policy must disclose the cumulative overpayment made each year.
+Up until the 31 March 2022 the Council had no VRP overpayments.